Calculate Sides and Angles of a Triangle Inscribed in a Circle

 Practical Examples of Using Inscribed and Circumscribed Circles

-If you have a triangle with sides of 5, 7, and 9, and the circumscribed radius is 10, the calculator will compute the angles and the inscribed radius of the triangle.
-This is useful for solving geometric problems and finding lengths and angles of complex shapes.
+If you have a triangle with sides of 5, 7, and 9, the calculator can compute the angles and the inscribed radius of the triangle.
+This is useful for geometry homework, technical drawing, CAD checks, and shape analysis where accurate lengths and angles matter.

 Frequently Asked Questions about Circle-Related Triangles